NOWUM/EnSysMod/docs/source/usage/2_dataset.rst

 Upload data per REST API interfaces individually
 ------------------------------------------------
 Another way is to upload the data in small pieces via the individual REST interfaces.
-A list of the interfaces can be found :ref:`here. <rest_endpoints>`..
+A list of the interfaces can be found :ref:`here. <rest_endpoints>`